 The King County Emergency Management Program specializes in disaster mitigation, preparedness, response and recovery to provide leadership and high-quality services that improve the safety of the public in King County.
 KCOEM turned to Axelerate to architect, design, build and support a scalable RIMS enterprise system.

 The King County Department of Judicial Administration (DJA) asked Axelerate to design a programmatic replacement for the aging and inadequate King County Dept. of Judicial Administration’s (DJA) Public Print Queue (PPQ) application.
-DJA turned to Axelerate to provide a public printing and document management solutions to replace its aging and inadequate system.
+DJA turned to Axelerate to provide a public printing and document management solutions.

 A leading wireless provider whose ERP had the highest failure rate in the organization, turned to Axelerate develop an efficient and effective project management office.